-This easy and delicious miso soup is made with umami-rich kombu and shiitake dashi and then flavoured with awase miso paste and fragrant ginger.
+This easy and delicious miso soup is made with umami-rich kombu and shiitake dashi and then flavored with awase miso paste and fragrant ginger.
 It's warming, comforting and vegan friendly!

 Disclaimer: This post contains Amazon affiliate links.
 Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.